rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 server
 ------
 bug fixes
-- the broker sometimes hung when recovering queues on startup
-- broker-generated queue names did not conform to AMQP syntax rules
-- broker sometimes hung when closing channels and connection from multiple threads
-- when using HA queues with policy of 'nodes', master queues didn't recover properly
 - long-running brokers could crash due to global unique identifiers not being unique enough
-- broker could crash if clients are attempting to (re)connect before the broker is properly started and the management plug-in is active
+- promotion of a slave to master could fail when using confirms
 - there was a slow memory leak in mirrored queues with persistent and confirmed messages
+- when using HA queues with policy of 'nodes', master queues didn't recover properly
+- broker sometimes hung when closing channels and connection from multiple threads
 - queue equivalence check did not properly detect different arguments under some circumstances
+- the broker sometimes hung when recovering queues on startup
 - rabbitmqctl list_connections could return incomplete information
-- promotion of a slave to master could fail when using confirms
 - guaranteed multicast could fail under some circumstances with multiple participating nodes
+- broker-generated queue names did not conform to AMQP syntax rules
 - a (harmless) warning was emitted when running under Erlang R15B

 enhancements